 We’ve come up with a list of the best-selling universal remote controls to help you find the most suitable and affordable pick for yourself.

-The Harmony Ultimate One Remote is our top pick because it is simply one of the best universal remote controls out there.
-With a 2.4 color LCD touch screen and backlit buttons as its most prominent features, it can control up to fifteen devices, such as your TV, cable box, Blu-ray player, and more – plus, it is compatible with over 5,000 brands.
-It’s compact, ergonomically designed to fit your hand, and will never run out of juice or be misplaced when you tuck it away into its discreet charging stand.
+The Harmony 665 Remote is our top pick because it is simply one of the best universal remote controls out there.
+With a color LCD screen as its most prominent feature, it can control up to ten devices, such as your TV, cable box, Blu-ray player, and more – plus, it is compatible with over 5,000 brands.
+It’s compact and ergonomically designed to fit your hand.

 What We Like